MichaelUrman/mulint/constlit/README.md

 ## Notes

-Constlit can get pretty memory hungry, hopefully due to misuse of `golang.org/x/tools/go/loader`.
-(If you know a better approach, I'd love any pointers or pull requests.)

 Constlit uses some arbitrary heuristics to avoid making horrible recommendations.

 - Only recommend constants from the local package, or from packages it already imports